Van wie was Robert Graham?

 Lees meer...Anjelica Huston

 Anjelica Huston ( HEW-stən; born July 8, 1951) is an American actress, director and model.
-She is best known for playing Morticia Addams in The Addams Family and Addams Family Values, as well as often portraying eccentric and distinctive characters.
-She has received multiple accolades, including an Academy Award and a Golden Globe Award, as well as nominations for three British Academy Film Awards and six Primetime Emmy Awards.
+Known for often portraying eccentric and distinctive characters, she has received multiple accolades, including an Academy Award and a Golden Globe Award, as well as nominations for three British Academy Film Awards and six Primetime Emmy Awards.
 In 2010, she was awarded a star on the Hollywood Walk of Fame.

 Lees meer...